Project-Bradnails/Bradnails/Software/extranotes.md

 - If you are not getting any sound output, in RetroArch go to settings>audio>output and change the output to dsound

 ### DOLPHIN
-- Here is a tutorial to actually use Dolphin(https://www.youtube.com/watch?v=uj2DyAD8_pg)
+- Here is a tutorial to actually use Dolphin: https://www.youtube.com/watch?v=uj2DyAD8_pg